DawsonWhipple/DigiPenProjects/README.md

 - Mario Galaxy insipred gravity based exploraqtion game.
 Planets have their own gravity with a randomly generated level order (DigiPenGameJam2.zip)
 - A console based text adventure game inspired by games such as Zork.
 This game accepts commands from the user and allows for free exploration through the world.
 (DigiPenTextAdventure.zip)
 - A console based interpretation of the board game Zombie Dice.
 This is one of the first ever projects I worked on and is somewhat rudimentary but at the time I was very pleased with it.
 (DigiPenZombiDice.zip)
+- A top down battle game inspired by games such as the original Legend of Zelda.
+This game was also for a game jam (DigiPenTopDownGame.zip)